 If it is safe to enter your home, take pictures of any fire or smoke damage to the walls, carpet, furniture, attic, and any other belongings.
 Contact your insurance agent as soon as possible so that you can initiate the claims process.
 An experienced lawyer can assist with the claims process and address all of your questions and concerns.

-If your home was damaged in a wildfire, do not hesitate to contact our Los Angeles property insurance lawyers at ACTS Law.
+If your home was damaged in a wildfire, do not hesitate to contact our Los Angeles property insurance lawyers at ACTS LAW.
 Our skilled legal team will work closely with you to make sure your rights are protected.
-To schedule a free consultation, call us today at 833-ACTS-LAW or contact us online.
+To schedule a free consultation, call us today at 833-228-7529 or contact us online.
 Located in Los Angeles and San Diego, we serve clients throughout Southern California.